anastasiyafedyk/Shooter/README.md

 # Shooter This game is for people.
-Not for robots.
+Not for robots.Code is in Python.